Assumption Parish School Board approves plan to consolidate schools

 Trending News

-Officials say the combing of schools will lead to reduced operation costs.
+Officials say the combining of schools will lead to reduced operation costs.
 According to the plan the funds saved will go towards teachers salaries, student support services and renovations to the high school.

 "We need to make sure that our construction is completed at the high school.
 Right now, it's expected to be completed by May of 2025.
 We have to make sure to put two buildings by the Bayou L'Ourse sight for the fifth and sixth graders, this is a light renovation, but renovate the two story building at Napoleonville primary," Barthelemy said.